All Videos

 Youth-Produced videos

-LOCC Summer Workshop.
-Upward Bound high school students produced short videos about climate change
+Upward Bound high school students produced this short video about climate change in a one-week workshop.

 Youth-Produced videos

-LOCC Summer Workshop.
-Upward Bound high school students produced short videos about climate change.
+Upward Bound high school students produced this short video about climate change and desertification in a one-week summer workshop in Trinidad CO.

 Youth-Produced videos